muskangautam64/Faculty-feedback-system/README.md

-### Why did we decide to do this?
-As college students, we noticed a few features missing from the Rate My Professors (RMP) website that we thought we could take upon ourselves to implement.
-We quickly realized, however, the depth of interesting things that could be done with such a robust and relatively untapped dataset.
-### What is it we've done here?
-The current stage of the project consists mainly of a **sentiment classifier** of comments on RMP.
-To that end, we have also constructed a Google Chrome extension that injects our findings onto RMP's website itself in an appealing manner.
-We currently have plans to extend this project into topic modeling and text summarization, though these endeavors promise a far greater challenge.

 #### What is *sentiment analysis*?
 Sentiment analysis is one of many *classification* tasks in Natural Language Processing (NLP, the use of machine learning on written text data).
 To be quite honest, a binary classification task (classifying between two categories, like sentiment analysis) is considered by most to be among the simplest possible NLP tasks.
-However, being that we essentially started from scratch and accomplished everything in ~8 weeks, we are quite proud of our progress.
+However, being that we essentially started from scratch and accomplished everything in ~12 weeks, we are quite proud of our progress.

 Sentiment analysis involves the classification of text as either positive or negative sentiment, based on the words and context of the text.
 In our case, we look *only* at the text in an RMP review and classify it as conveying either positive or negative sentiment.

 ## Web scraping
 Web scraping was used to obtain large samples of RMP comments and professor data by using Scrapy to make HTML requests to the RMP backend.

 The scrape was started over a period of 2 weeks in mid-july during off traffic hours.
-POST requests were made to the underlying GraphQL database in RMP to collect about 500k professors and 8 million comments.
+POST requests were made to the underlying GraphQL database in RMP to collect ratings and comments about professors.
 Due to the nature of the scrape, professors added earlier in the site's lifetime would be scraped leading to a dataset with a disproportionate amount of reviews from previous years.

 <img src = "https://github.com/EthanCherian/RMP/blob/master/screenshots/date-dist.png" height = 300, width = 350>